 The workhouses theoretically came to an end with the transfer of the Poor Law to local authorities in 1929, but in reality they continued under local authority control in the form of 'Public Assistance Institutions' until the final abolition of the Poor Law in 1948.

 The time-lines in this discussion start to narrow at this point, but that can be deceptive; it took decades to go from political resistance to the idea of public works to general legislation to prevent nuisances.
-Those who were against the new sewers were referred to by their opponents as "the dirty party".
+Those who were against the new sewers were referred to by their opponents, in Palmerston's choice phrase, as "the dirty party".

 English local government developed around the Poor Law; Scottish local government, about the 'police burghs' introduced in 1833 and 1847.
 Existing authorities accrued increasing responsibility by default; there was no-one else there to take it.